 At St Wulstan’s Primary School, we value Art and Design as an important part of the children’s entitlement to a broad and balanced curriculum.
 Art and Design provides the children with the opportunities to develop and extend skills and an opportunity to express their individual interests, thought and ideas.

 Our Art curriculum develops creativity, sets challenges, engages and inspires children and equips them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
 The curriculum has appropriate subject knowledge, skills and understanding to explore and investigate, create and evaluate artwork as set out in the National Curriculum and so will enable the children to reach and exceed their potential.
+All children from Year 1 to Year 6 have a sketch book to record their skills practise and develop their ideas.
+The art long term plan is separated in to six keys areas: drawing, painting, collage, sculpture, print and artist studies.
+Within each area, there is a clear progression of skills.
+Each term, every class takes part in at least one art project and one artist study.

 In Key Stage One your child will learn: